pappitti/mlx-raclate/README.md

 *   [MLX](https://github.com/ml-explore/mlx) team for the framework.
 *   [Transformers](https://github.com/huggingface/transformers) for the configuration standards.
-*   [MLX-Embeddings](https://github.com/Blaizzy/mlx-embeddings) for inspiration on broader embeddings architecture.
+*   [MLX-Embeddings](https://github.com/Blaizzy/mlx-embeddings) for inspiration on broader embedding architectures.
 MLX-Raclate focuses on longer-context models but you should definitely look there for BERT, XLM_RoBERTa and image embeddings.
 *   [PyLate](https://github.com/lightonai/pylate) for inspiration on Late Interaction mechanics.